dwulff/NLP_2022Autumn/menu/projects.md

 ## Support meetings

-Each group must participate in least two 45 minute support meetings, one prior the markdown presentation and one prior the final presentation.
-Support meetings take place during the regular seminar slot, with two support meetings scheduled per slot.
-Support meetings will be scheduled on November 2 and November 23, respectively.
-If necessary, each group can request one additional 45 minute support meeting in one of two project work blocks.
-Given the limited time available the group should prepare a set of concrete questions, which should be submitted at least 24h prior to the support meeting.
+Each group must participate in least two 30 minute support meetings, one prior the markdown presentation and one prior the final presentation.
+Support meetings take place during the regular seminar slot and will be held over Zoom.
+Support meetings will be scheduled on November 1 and November 22, respectively.
+To be able to use the limited time in an efficient groups prepare a list of concrete questions that they submit at least 24h prior to the support meeting.
+Every support meeting will begin with a short version of the project pitch briefly stating the question, motivation, and analysis plan of the project.

+## Written project proposals

+The written project proposals should be 100 to 200 words long and outline the research question, the motivation behind the research question, and a possible data analytic approach.

 ## Presentations

-During the course, each group will give four presentations, two project pitches, one markdown presentation, and one final presentation.
-These presentations serve two important purposes.
-First, they will help you advance and track the progression of your project and invite helpful feedback from other seminar participants.
-Second, they provide valuable opportunities for practicing the communication of data analytic projects in various formats.
-The maxim for these presentations is to tell good stories that inform and entertain the audience.
-Some helpful advice can be found <a href="http://www.podiumwisdom.com/blog/2015/11/15/4-tips-best-science-communicators"><b>here</b></a>.
+Each group will give three presentations, two project pitches, one markdown presentation, and one final presentation.
+These presentations serve three important purposes.
+They will help you track the progress of your project, generate useful helpful feedback from other seminar participants, and provide valuable opportunities for practicing the communication of data analytic projects.
+The goal in each of these presentations is to tell good stories that both inform and entertain the audience.
+Helpful advice can be found <a href="http://www.podiumwisdom.com/blog/2015/11/15/4-tips-best-science-communicators"><b>here</b></a>.

 <table cellspacing="0" cellpadding="0">
   <col width="20%">